uccser/cs-unplugged/docs/getting_started/helper_commands.rst

 Running ``./dev logs`` will display the logs for the running systems.
 The output is for all logs until the time the command was run, therefore successive calls may display new logs.

-To follow logs as they output, enter ``docker-compose logs --follow``.
+To follow logs as they output, enter ``docker compose logs --follow``.

 -----------------------------------------------------------------------------